Hestabit/craft-ajaxinate/README.md

 ## Steps to add sorting and filters

-- All the above steps should be done.
+- All of the above steps should be done.
 - To render sorting you need to add the below code in your template on which your Load More button is available:

 ```twig